14 Special Members and Friends

 In Chapter 12 you learned how to define classes with constructors, destructors, and member functions.
 Those tools let you create well-behaved types, but two questions remain.
 First, when your class manages a resource like raw memory, how do you make sure copying, moving, and cleanup all work correctly?
 Second, how do you give an outside function or class access to private data when making it a member is not an option?
 This chapter covers both: the special member functions the compiler can generate (and the rules for writing your own), and the friend keyword for granting controlled access.

-When you write a class, the compiler can automatically generate up to five special member functions:
+When you write a class, the compiler can automatically generate six special member functions.
+You already know the default constructor from Chapter 12; this chapter is about the other five:

 - Destructor — cleans up when the object is destroyed